 - Half Width: Converts Full-width characters to Half-width characters.
-For instance ｈｅｌｌｏ is converted to hello.
+For instance, ｈｅｌｌｏ converted to hello.

-- Full Width: Converts Half-width characters to Full-width characters.
-For instance hello is converted to ｈｅｌｌｏ
+- Full Width: This SSIS Character Map Transformation converts Half-width characters to Full-width characters.
+For instance, hello is converted to ｈｅｌｌｏ

 - Linguistic casing: In general database uses its system language to store the data into columns.
-For instance my system stores date in English US format because it is my systems local language.
-To use other local languages then we can use this Linguistic casing option
+For example, my system stores date in English US format because it is my system’s local language.
+To use other regional languages, then we can use this Linguistic casing option

-- Simplified Chinese: Converts traditional Chinese characters to simplified Chinese characters.
+- Simplified Chinese: This SSIS Character Map Transformation Converts traditional Chinese characters to simplified Chinese characters.
 For instance, how are you in Simplified Chinese is 你好吗

-Character Map Transformation allows us to select more than one option for a single column however, there are some restrictions while selection.
-For instance, if we select the lowercase operation then there is no point in selecting the uppercase also.
-Below table shows the operations we should not select on a single column.
+Character Map Transformation in SSIS allows us to select more than one option for a single column.
+However, there are some restrictions during selection.
+For instance, if we choose the lowercase operation, then there is no point in selecting the uppercase also.
+The below table shows the actions we should not select on a single column.

 |Selected Operation||Operations Should Not Select|